-The NCEDC is home to achives of continuous and survey mode
+The NCEDC is home to archives of continuous and survey mode GPS data.

 - Continuous GPS

 The NCEDC archives data from over 60 continuous GPS (CGPS) stations in northern and central California, including data from the Bay Area Regional Deformation (BARD) Network, the USGS, and Lawrence Berkeley National Lab.
 The NCEDC also archives data from several NGS-CORS stations that have a history of archival here to the point that the NCEDC is the de facto source for these data to the geodetic community.